GLASS20/MujinaBaseV2/README.md

 and if you have tasks you wish to perform based on the result coming from another thread, you can add them to an event queue that is flushed periodically from the game's main thread.

 # Event system
+The real hassle when making an injectable cheat in java, is not really adding the jar to the classpath, it usually takes only one line of code, \
+but actually setting up "events", meaning adding instructions to a game's function so that it calls one of the method in your cheat jar. \
+Otherwise you just have useless classes in the jvm that are never used. \
+The @EventHandler annotation allows you to do that. \
+Be aware that the @EventHandler annotation is first checked by the annotation processor for incoherent target method and event handler signature, and will fail the compilation in such cases. \
+It is purposefully strict to avoid having surprises at runtime.
 ## Add a new event
-The @EventHandler annotation is first checked by the annotation processor for incoherent target method and event handler signature, and will fail the compilation in such cases.

 # How can I access private fields/methods ?
+The project does not include any easy way to access private fields/methods of the game, \
+You will have to use java reflection api to do that \
+However be aware that the strings you will use to make your reflection calls won't be remapped automatically. \
+It is planned to include a way to remap these strings automatically in the future.

 # Working Principle